elliottshane/va.gov-team/products/health-care/COVID-screener/vetext-one-pager.md

 VA designed this tool in partnership with Veterans and medical center leadership, incorporating feedback from user testing to ensure the tool meets Veteran and employee needs.

 **Text check-in**
-The Veteran sends a text when they arrive at a facility.
+The Veteran sends a text with 'I am Here' when they arrive at a facility.
 They receive automated instructions for where to wait for their appointment time.

 **Remote patient tracking**
 Facility staff uses the VEText portal to track patient appointment status.
 They then text the Veteran when it’s time to come in for their appointment.